PiotrMachowski/Home-Assistant-custom-components-Tauron-AMIplus/README.md

 * **How to display hourly data in Energy dashboard?**

-  To show hourly data in Energy dashboard you have to use `tauron_importer` positions.
+  To show hourly data in Energy dashboard you have to use `tauron_importer` statistics instead of entities.

 * **Why there are missing days in statistics/Energy dashboard?**